virmundi/NewDataForManagers/documentstorage.md

 The ArangoDB team wants to make rapid prototyping easy.
 Rather than having to have a web server and document database, you can use Foxx, an embedded, Node.js like, web environment.
 This allows you to wrap your database queries with a REST interface.
 Now you've got less communication between the backends and shared resources too!
 The client doesn't know that it's calling Arango.
 If you find that Foxx no longer meets your needs, you can tier the application without impacting your clients.

 What makes ArangoDB standout is its query language AQL.
-AQL provides a SQL like expressions for filtering, updating documents.
+AQL provides a SQL like expressions for filtering and updating documents.
 Unlike other document stores, AQL allows joining documents.
 This helps to limit the number of return calls to the database to perform the join in the application.
 AQL also makes the database much more accessible to business analysts and BI professionals.
 While there is a learning curve to AQL, it is SQL-like.
 In no time your analysts should be comfortable with AQL queries as they are with SQL.

 Finally, ArangoDB supports multi-document transactions.
 I believe this is the only such database to provide that feature.
 While not as advanced as an Oracle or SQL Server transaction, ArangoDB allows a client to send a batch of changes to the database.
 They are either all committed or they all fail.